MacuGuard® Ocular Support with Saffron & Astaxanthin

 - Improves absorption of nutrients with phospholipids for maximum bioavailability.

-- Saffron helps maintain visual sharpness and general eye health.
+- Saffron helps maintain visual acuity and general eye health.

 - Astaxanthin fights eye fatigue and promotes good blood circulation in the eyes.

-Our eyes require specific nutrients that can be difficult to get through the diet alone.
-Macuguard® delivers these important components in a practical form, especially formulated to maximize absorption and power.
+Our eyes require specific nutrients that can be difficult to obtain through diet alone.
+MacuGuard® delivers these important components in a practical form, specially formulated to maximize absorption and effectiveness.

 Important nutrients and their benefits